 An employee handbook is a vital resource for employees and employers alike.
 In its ideal form, it sets clear expectations, eliminating uncertainties while affirming company values.
 The manual acts as a reference for policies and procedures (especially in relation to the employee-employer relationship), including workplace guidelines, equal employment opportunity, code of conduct, employee classification, dress code, compensation and benefits, health and safety rules, promotions and raises, hiring and separation procedures, among other elements.

 Besides being a communication tool, an employee handbook enables companies to apply their procedures and policies consistently to remain compliant.
-As such, it's important to review it regularly to ensure all policies and procedures are up-to-date with the current law and reflect the company's practices.
+As such, it's important to review your employee handbook regularly to ensure all policies and procedures are up-to-date with the current law and reflect the company's practices.

 Seeking an expert to look into the handbook also ensures the organization gets recommendations on additional areas relevant to the industry that need to be covered.
 But most importantly, it reduces the risk of creating contractual obligations that may increase the company's risk of litigation from disgruntled employees.